P2PSP/bocast/README.md

-# tracker
+# bocast
-A tracker for the P2PSP live streaming system.
+A server for the P2PSP live streaming system.

 # Install